Ghella is a leading Company in the construction of major infrastructure projects worldwide.

-Ghella is committed to prevent and act promptly to events that may undermine its values and vision.
-For this reason, Ghella has established a whistleblowing process to encourage and guide the reporting of any inappropriate / unlawful conduct,or violation of Ghella’s Code of Ethics, Anti-Corruption guidelines, Human Rights guidelines, Organizational Model ex D.Lgs.
-231/01 or additional local compliance policies of other Group companies (hereinafter “Compliance Program”) and to guarantee a fair, impartial, prompt and confidential evaluation of potential claims by our full- and part-time - employees, interns, subcontractors, suppliers and consultants.
+Ghella is committed to preventing and acting promptly on events that may undermine its values and vision.
+For this reason, Ghella has established a whistleblowing web portal to encourage and guide the reporting of any inappropriate / unlawful conduct or violation of the so-called “Compliance Program” of the company and to guarantee a fair, impartial, prompt and confidential evaluation of potential claims by our employees, interns, subcontractors, suppliers and consultants.

 What to Report

-Whistleblowing reports should specifically concern breaches to Ghella’s Compliance Program and to Ghella’s internal procedures or illegal conduct pursuant to local legislation applicable to Group companies.
+Whistleblowing reports should specifically concern alleged breaches to Ghella’s Compliance Program, to its internal procedures or illegal conduct pursuant to the legislation in force.

 Should the nature of the report fall outside the scope of this policy, a more relevant Ghella policy or process, where available, will be indicated by the recipient of the report.

 Reports must be made in writing and include a detailed description of the alleged breaches/violations, using the guided procedure available on the company web portal at the following link:

 Reports, both sent via the web portal or by post, should be addressed to:

 - Body (Organismo di Vigilanza) for reports concerning the parent company Ghella S.p.A.;

 - General Counsel of Ghella S.p.A., for reports concerning Ghella’s foreign subsidiaries.